 Some things that may cause a subconjunctival hemorrhage include:

-- Sudden increases in pressure, such as violent sneezing or coughing
+- Sudden increases in pressure in the head or neck, such as violent sneezing or coughing

 - Having high blood pressure or taking blood thinners